vladinator1000/SoundFXAnalysis/README.md

 sh runThis.sh
 ```
 ### 4. Look at results in `./analysisResults`

-Samples A_ were made with the granular HonoursMaxPatch, samples B_ were made in a DAW with the Serum synth.
+You will see data sets with extractor information and a plot folder with distances between each pair for each descriptor.